dinochecker

 (Depressed Canyon Lizard) Etymology

 Osmakasaurus is derived from "ósmaka" (meaning "canyon" in the language of the Lakota People, inhabitants of Calico Canyon in western South Dakota where the fossils were found) and the Greek "sauros" (lizard).
 The species epithet, depressus, was coined by Gilmore in 1909 when its remains were known as Camptosaurus depressus, and refers to the "narrowness or depressed nature of the ilia".
-Funnily enough, only the left side of the ilia, the uppermost and largest bone of the hip, is depressed, and this was probably caused by compressive forces during fossilization.
+Funnily enough, only the left of two ilia, the uppermost and largest bones of the hip, is depressed, and this was probably caused by compressive forces during fossilization.

 Synonyms